-Hart makes a variety of different tool storage solutions, most notably a few types of Hart rolling tool box, a few Hart tool box sets, and a few examples of the Hart portable tool box.
-What they don’t make is any kind of truck-mounted, weatherproof, and secure tool storage solution.
+Hart makes a variety of different tool storage solutions including most notably a a Hart rolling tool box, a few Hart tool box sets, and a few examples of the Hart portable tool box.
+However, they do not offer any kind of truck-mounted, weatherproof, and secure tool storage solution.
 If that is what you need, skip to the end of this article.
 We list a few excellent options from DECKED.

-A nylon tote or a backpack might not be the first thing you think about when it comes to tool boxes, but they are an excellent alternative to hard hand-portable tool boxes in many ways.
-First and foremost, they are literally flexible.
+A nylon tote or a backpack might not be the first thing you think about when it comes to tool boxes, but they are an excellent alternative to hard sided tool boxes in many ways.
+First and foremost, they are flexible.
 An empty hard tool box takes up just as much space as a full one, and can be awkward to pack away in smaller vehicles or spaces.
-A tool tote gives you plenty of options.
+A tool tote gives you plenty of options while folding down into a smaller profile.
 I’d also never consider strapping a tool box to my back, except in some sort of zombie movie scenario – and even then, a tote would look cooler.

 Hard plastic tool boxes and organizers

 These are the quintessential tool box in most people’s minds today.
 Durable and strong, some of these Hart tool boxes – such as the Hart stackable tool box set – can even be combined.
-They all provide a level of protection for the tools inside that a tote never can.
-It is also a great deal easier to make a hard plastic tool box weathertight.
-They also excel as tool and small part organization solutions, compared to totes.
+They all provide a much better level of protection for tools inside than a tote, especially in keeping items inside dry.
+They excel as tool and small part organization solutions compared to totes.
 Several examples of the “Hart tool box on wheels” or pit box can be found in this category.

-The steel tool chest is the reliable go-to for master craftspeople, mechanics, and anyone who operates a mechanical or tool shop professional or in an amateur capacity.
-They have the largest capacity of anything that could reasonably be called a “Hart tool box”, and generally offer the user with many different drawers and containers.
-This lets you spread your tools out in an organized, easy to find pattern.
-It also prevents damage as the tools won’t be knocking around against each other.
+The steel tool chest is the go-to for master craftspeople, mechanics, or anyone who works in a mechanical or tool shop setting.
+They have the largest capacity and generally offer different drawers and containers.
+This lets you keep your tools organized and easy to find.
+It also prevents damage by keeping the tools from knocking around against each other.
 On the down-side, even a wheeled steel tool chest isn’t very mobile.

 Should You Buy A Hart Tool Box?

 Unless you are specifically looking for something truck-mounted and mobile, you could do a lot worse than a Hart tool box, tool chest, or tote.
-They are not a particularly pricy brand, but they have a reputation for quality of materials and build that would probably justify a higher price if they wanted to market themselves that way.
+They are not a particularly pricy brand and they have a reputation for quality.

 However, if you want something mobile, you should consider a tool storage solution like the DECKED Drawer System or the DECKED Tool Box.
 And if you go that way, you should consider buying fully compatible DECKED plastic tool box options like the DECKED D-Box and DECKED Crossbox.
-These (and a few others) are designed specifically to fit into DECKED tool storage solutions safely and securely, with an absolute minimum of wasted space.
+These are designed specifically to fit into DECKED tool storage solutions without wasting vital space.

 Does A Hart Tool Box Have What It Takes To Survive On The Worksite?

 Generally, yes.
-They aren’t the strongest or toughest thing on the market, but they perform quite well, and shouldn’t embarrass you by failing the first time things get tough.
+They aren’t the strongest or toughest thing on the market, but they perform quite well, and won't embarrass you by failing the first time things get tough.

 What About A Hart Tool Box For Trucks?

-Hart doesn’t make anything of the kind, and I see no sign that they ever intend to do so.
+Hart doesn’t make anything of the kind, and I see no sign that they ever intend to make a tool box for trucks.
 That said, much of what they do make would fit in a truck-mounted tool box or underbed storage system easily.
-The DECKED Drawer system, for example, accepts most common sizes of plastic toolbox easily.
+The DECKED Drawer system accepts most common sizes of plastic toolbox easily.
 The DECKED Tool Box (a crossbed type) is a particularly good choice for keeping tool boxes and totes dry, organized, and undamaged when you drive them to the worksite.
-Both systems also excel at keeping your tools and other gear safe from thieves or unauthorized access if you store tools in your truck overnight or unattended.
+Both systems excel at keeping your tools and other gear safe from thieves or unauthorized access if you store tools in your truck overnight or unattended.